Trust in Risk Sharing: A Double-Edged Sword

 We analyze efficient risk-sharing arrangements when the value from deviating is determined endogenously by another risk sharing arrangement.
 Coalitions form to insure against idiosyncratic income risk.
-Self-enforcing contracts for both the original coalition and any deviating coalition rely on a belief in future cooperation, and we treat the contracting conditions of original and deviating coalitions symmetrically.
-We show that better belief coordination (higher social capital) tightens incentive constraints since it facilitates both the formation of the original as well as a deviating coalition.
-As a consequence, although social capital facilitates the initial formation of coalitions, the extent of risk sharing in successfully formed coalitions might be declining in the degree of belief coordination and equilibrium allocations might feature resource burning or utility burning: social capital is indeed a double-edged sword.
+Self-enforcing contracts for both the original coalition and any deviating coalition rely on a belief in future cooperation which we term “social capital”.
+We treat the contracting conditions of original and deviating coalitions symmetrically and show that higher social capital tightens incentive constraints since it facilitates both the formation of the original as well as a deviating coalition.
+As a consequence, although social capital facilitates the initial formation of coalitions, the extent of risk sharing in successfully formed coalitions is declining in the extent of social capital and equilibrium allocations might feature resource burning or utility burning: social capital is indeed a double-edged sword.

 The Wisdom of a Confused Crowd: Model-Based Inference

 “Crowds” are often regarded as “wiser” than individuals, and prediction markets are often regarded as effective methods for harnessing this wisdom.
 If the agents in prediction markets are Bayesians who share a common model and prior belief, then the no-trade theorem implies that we should see no trade in the market.
 But if the agents in the market are not Bayesians who share a common model and prior belief, then it is no longer obvious that the market outcome aggregates or conveys information.
 In this paper, we examine a stylized prediction market comprised of Bayesian agents whose inferences are based on different models of the underlying environment.
 We explore a basic tension—the differences in models that give rise to the possibility of trade generally preclude the possibility of perfect information aggregation.